DETERMINE THE FIRST APPEARANCE OF AN ANIMAL IN PUBLISHED LITERATURE

 A full range of disciplines: Find information in all aspects of animal biology, paleobiology, and zoology, focusing on the natural biology of animals (fossil, recent, whole animal, behavioral, environmental, and cellular studies).

-Backfile Data to 1864: Track more than 140 years of vital data and find the supporting — or refuting — data you need.
+Backfile Data to 1864: Track 150 years of vital data and find the supporting — or refuting — data you need.
 Modern indexing terms and search functions have been added to older backfiles to further ease your search.
 More backfiles give you the power to conduct deeper, more comprehensive searches and track trends through time.
 MORE

 Comprehensive Coverage: Covers over 5,000 serials, plus many other sources of information including books, reports, and meetings.
 Every item included in Zoological Record has met the high standards of an objective evaluation process that eliminates excess and delivers data that is accurate, meaningful and timely.